andersonlab/wtsi-pbsc/README.md

 |`results_output`| Path to output directory.
 Note that BAM and other types of files will be stored inside a subdirectory `qc`.

-In order to run this pipeline, you will need to set-up two configuration files in the same directory as the main workflow file (currently `isoseq2.nf`).